 Studies have shown that omega-3s have a profound impact on our mood, memory, cognition, and many other mental processes.
-(6) The problem is, omega-3s are mostly found in fish and some plant foods, but many of us don’t consume enough of those.
-And since your body can’t make omega-3s on its own, that creates a problem.
+(6) The problem is, omega-3s are mostly found in fish and some plant foods, but many of us don’t consume enough of these.
+Since your body can’t make omega-3s on its own, that creates a problem.

 Lack of DHA intake can reduce your memory.
 It can also make you moody and irritable.
 Adding DHA is shown to help with anger in stressed college students during finals.

-Therefore, adding omega-3s to your diet – especially DHA – might contribute to a healthier headspace where you have fewer ruminating thoughts.
+Therefore, adding omega-3s to your diet – especially DHA – might contribute to a healthier headspace with less ruminating thoughts.
 (5)

-Ashwagandha, or „the smell of the horse“.
-Yes, that’s what ashwagandha literally means in the Sanskrit language.
-As it turns out, Ashwagandha may not make you smell like a horse.
-But what it will do is give you the vigor, vitality, and both mental and physical energy of the animal.
+Ashwagandha means “the smell of the horse” in the Sanskrit language.
+While it may not actually make you smell like a horse (who would want that?), it is shown to boost vigor, vitality, and mental strength.

 So, if you’re struggling with rumination due to stress & anxiety, Ashwagandha could be the perfect supplement for you.